Kaustubh102/Celebal-AnaVerse_H/README.md

 # 🛰️ Sensor Anomaly Detection - Celebal Challenge

 This repository presents a complete pipeline to identify anomalies in sensor readings.
-Leveraging **XGBoost**, this project follows a robust flow—from data preprocessing and feature engineering to model tuning and prediction generation.
+Leveraging an **Artificial Neural Network (ANN)**, this project follows a robust flow—from data preprocessing and feature engineering to model tuning and prediction generation.

 ---